seanbao/mnemonas/README.en.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/seanbao/mnemonas)](https://goreportcard.com/report/github.com/seanbao/mnemonas)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-> Private files.
-Local control.
-A self-hosted private cloud storage system.
+> Private files and local control for self-hosted storage.

 MnemoNAS is an open-source self-hosted NAS system with a Web UI, WebDAV access, file versions, trash, scrub, and diagnostic bundles for daily file management.
 Data stays in the configured storage root, and moving that full root is enough to migrate the service.

 The name comes from Mnemosyne, the Greek goddess of memory and mother of the nine Muses.

-## Features
+## Capability Overview

 ### Core Capabilities

-- **Data ownership**: data stays on the configured disks; moving the full storage root is enough to migrate the service.
+- **Data ownership**: data stays in the configured local storage root; capacity is determined by the underlying disks, and moving the full storage root is enough to migrate the service.
-- **Usable Web UI**: desktop and mobile views are designed for clear daily use instead of dense admin-only panels.
+- **Web interface**: desktop and mobile views are designed for clear daily use instead of dense admin-only panels.
-- **Fast deployment**: Docker Compose and Linux/systemd deployment paths are provided.
+- **Deployment paths**: Docker Compose and Linux/systemd deployment methods are provided.
 - **Maintenance and diagnostics**: health checks, scrub, GC, and diagnostic bundles help discover and investigate data issues.
-- **Web and WebDAV**: browser-based management and common WebDAV clients are both supported.
+- **Web and WebDAV coverage**: browser-based management and common WebDAV clients are both supported.

 ### Feature Matrix